Stamus Networks Network Detection and Response (NDR) solution helps bank identify threat to its accounting network

 Even if the story remains incomplete, we believe this example shows the power of the Stamus NDR to correlate network flow data and security events and uncover an ongoing attack that had previously gone unnoticed by other security monitoring tools.

 Time to get Scirius?

-Hopefully this gives you a taste of how the Scirius Security Platform can help security teams know more, respond sooner, and mitigate the risk to their organizations.
-To request more information about how Scirius Security Platform can help your organization or to schedule a live demonstration, please click on the link below to contact us.
+Hopefully this gives you a taste of how the Stamus NDR can help security teams know more, respond sooner, and mitigate the risk to their organizations.
+To request more information about how Stamus NDR can help your organization or to schedule a live demonstration, please click on the link below to contact us.